Chalarangelo/30-seconds-of-code/glossary/README.md

 Express is a backend framework, that provides a layer of fundamental web application features for Node.js.
 Some of its key features are routing, middleware, template engines and error handling.

+### Flexbox

+Flexbox is a one-dimensional layout model used to style websites as a property that could advance space distribution between items and provide powerful alignment capabilities.

 ### Function

 Functions are self-contained blocks of code with their own scope, that can be called by other code and are usually associated with a unique identifier.